-I was pleasantly surprised by San Diego.
-I remember my first thought being that the city reminded me of Australia.
+San Diego pleasantly surprised me, in that it’s a great place to visit as a solo female traveller in the USA.
+My first thought was that it reminded me of Australia.
 I stayed in the Ocean Beach neighbourhood, which was fortunately easy to get to via public transport.
 I also spent my time in the city visiting the Old Town, walking around downtown, eating delicious food in Little Italy and venturing across the border to Mexico for the afternoon.

-Although I ended up visiting all of these cities, I didn’t think they were very good for solo female travellers.
+Although I ended up visiting all of these cities, I didn’t think they were the best for solo female travellers visiting the USA.
 This is primarily because they lacked good transport links and budget accommodation options.
-I worked around the difficulties, but if you’re travelling solo for the first time, these are the cities I don’t recommend you visit if you travel alone in the US.
+I worked around the difficulties, but if you’re planning your first solo vacation in the USA, these are the cities I don’t recommend you visit if you travel alone in the US.

-• Charleston.
-Although Charleston is beautiful, it didn’t have a lot of budget accommodation and hostel options, so I ended up couchsurfing.
-The bus depot is also in the middle of nowhere, so without my very helpful couchsurfing host, it would have been difficult to get anywhere without paying exorbitant taxi fares.
+Although Charleston is beautiful and one of the top cities to visit in the USA, it didn’t have a lot of budget accommodation and hostel options, so I ended up Couchsurfing.
+The bus depot is also in the middle of nowhere, so without my very helpful Couchsurfing host, it would have been difficult to get anywhere without paying exorbitant taxi fares.

-• Savannah.
 Same as Charleston.
-The one budget hotel that was available was located out of the city, but fortunately it was easy enough for me to get a bus into the town centre daily.
+The one budget hotel that was available was located out of the city.
+Fortunately, it was easy enough for me to get a bus into the town centre daily.